diseraluca/diseraluca.github.io/_posts/2018-07-29-case-study-one-delta-mush-part-one.md

 To recap, the simple smoothing we are doing here is an additive smoothing that calculates the smoothed position for iteration n as the average position, as of iteration n-1, of the neighbour verteces.

 As you can see this type of simple smoothing can be done in a few lines of code.
 The only "tricky" part here is that we have to make a copy of the data for the following iterations.
-Since we could be accessing a vertex more than one time ( for example vertex 64 and vertex 1 may be neighbours ) we have to keep the original and n-1 iteration data intact so that we won't work on the wrong set of data.
+Since we could be accessing a vertex more than one time ( for example vertex **64** and vertex **1** may be neighbours ) we have to keep the original and *n-1* iteration data intact so that we won't work on the wrong set of data.
-If we didn't we could end up working with an asynchronous data set, with some vertex on iteration n, other on interation n+1 or others that are a mix of n-iteration positions and n-1 iteration positions.
+If we didn't we could end up working with an asynchronous data set, with some vertex on iteration *n*, other on interation *n+1* or others that are a mix of *n-iteration* positions and *n-1* iteration positions.
 Now, this isn't always necessary, but we will look into optimizing how we use and reuse data later on.

-neighboursAveragePosition is implemented as follow:
+*neighboursAveragePosition* is implemented as follow:

 ~~~cpp
 MVector DeltaMush::neighboursAveragePosition(const MPointArray & verticesPositions, const std::vector<MIntArray>& neighbours, unsigned int vertexIndex) const